divyanshujha981-git/Reminder/README.md

-  # 📝 Reminder-Mini
+  # 📝 Reminder

-**Reminder-Mini** is a simple yet powerful task manager designed not just for personal productivity but also for seamless task sharing with others.
-Whether you're organizing your own schedule or coordinating tasks with friends, family, or teammates, Reminder-Mini makes task management effortless, collaborative, and reliable — even offline.
+**Reminder** is a simple yet powerful task manager designed not just for personal productivity but also for seamless task sharing with others.
+Whether you're organizing your own schedule or coordinating tasks with friends, family, or teammates, Reminder makes task management effortless, collaborative, and reliable — even offline.

 ---